orsonteodoro/oiledmachine-overlay/EBUILD_STYLE_GUIDELINE.md

     If the build files say just libgcrypt and no images or CI testing, you may use just `dev-libs/libgcrypt` for RDEPENDs.

+    If the build files say libgcrypt with minimum version, you may use that instead.

 * PYTHON_COMPAT fallbacks.
   - If setup.py contains only python3, you may list only stable Python KEYWORDS, or include up to Python 12 which U24 uses, or include up to Python 11 which